The Success Paradox

 Does Jessica’s privileged upbringing diminish her achievement?
 Is it worth remembering?

 What if Ravi had done what Jessica did, will the story of his childhood struggle embellish his achievement?.

 It most certainly will.
 Who knows it might even push him into a position of power.

 Who is more successful according to you - Ravi or Jessica?

 Even though it’s definition and criterias are understood by everyone, we all have our personal definitions of success.
 These personal and public definitions criss cross our lives and in a connected world lead to many of our personal struggles.

 You might consider yourself very successful but unless you can make a memorable impact or live freely you might not be successful as defined by the world.

 But if you aspire to your own definition of success, you are on your way.

-The Success Paradox appears when you ask yourself, is this enough?
+The Success Paradox appears when you start benchmarking and ask yourself, is this enough?